 Infant, baby, and toddler formulas aren’t sterile and shouldn’t be fed to premature infants or babies with immune problems (without a doctor’s recommendation).
 Additionally, ask your pediatrician if you need to boil your neighborhood’s tap water, before cooling it and mixing it with formula.
-(Ask if you should also boil clean utensils, bottles, and nipples.)
+Also ask your baby's doctor about the need for boiling clean utensils, bottles, and nipples in water before use.

 Before preparing a bottle:

 - Wash your hands and preparation area thoroughly.